khakhalin/notes/keywords/design_patterns.md

 5. Concrete creator 1 `Creator_humans` that inherits to `Creator`, but creates `Human`.
 6. Concrete creator 2: same, but for demons.

-Now in a human village you can set a creator of humans, and in demon village do `creator = new Creator_demons`, but `john = creator.new_nps()` will always work, and `john.walk()` will always work, even tho in some villages john will be a demon, and in some - a human.
+Now in a human village you can set some "creator object", or even just "factory method" of your "environment" (village?) object as a creator of humans, while in a demon village you would set it as a creator of demons (like `creator = new Creator_demons`).
+And so in every village commands like `john = creator.new_nps()` will always work, and later `john.walk()` will also always work, even tho in some environments john will be a demon, and in others - a human.

-In practice, at least in my experience, the name "Factory" seems to be used extremely loosely!
-Essentially, there are several low-key versions of this pattern, like passing a type of product as a parameter `a = make_new('demon')`, or as a class method `a = npc.demon()`.
-It's also not necessary that products of different behaviors would actually have different types; it's enough that the creation and "tune-up" of these customized products was automated and abstracted.
-But the version with heterogeneous products united by a common interface is the most "full" one.

 In general, it's recommended to go for this pattern if creation of objects is complicated enough, for this fancy assortment of classes to still be a net win, in terms of code complexity.
 As complexity grows, it may evolve into **Abstract Factory**, **Prototype**, or **Builder**.